 GRAND LODGE of SCOTLAND AIMS & RELATIONSHIPS

-This Statement, approved by Grand Lodge on 4th August 1949, is required to be read aloud at the Annual Installation Meeting of every Lodge holding of the Grand Lodge of Scotland.
+This Statement, approved by Grand Lodge on 4th August 1949, is required to be read aloud at the Annual Installation Meeting of every Lodge holding of the Grand Lodge

 In August 1938 the Grand Lodges of England, Ireland and Scotland each agreed upon and issued a statement identical in terms except that the name of the issuing Grand Lodge appeared throughout.
 This statement, which was entitled "Aims and Relationships of the Craft", was in the following terms:-